Nicholas McDonald: In the Arms of an Angel (2014–2017)

 After the show ended, McDonald quit school to concentrate on his singing career.
 In January 2014, McDonald announced that he had signed with RCA Records and would release his debut album in March.
 McDonald said, "When I found out that I was signing to RCA I was over the moon as I knew that they worked with some of the biggest artists in the world.
 It feels absolutely amazing to be recording my own album and I can't wait to get it out there and give something back to all the fans who have supported me from the very start."

 On 22 January, he confirmed the title of his debut album, Arms of an Angel, though it was later changed to In the Arms of an Angel.
 The album includes covers of songs such as Bruno Mars's "Just the Way You Are", Adele's "Someone Like You" and Westlife's "Flying Without Wings", all of which McDonald performed on The X Factor.
 It also contains three original tracks which he had been working on since the show-"Answerphone", "Smile" and "Solid Gold".
 The album was preceded by the lead single "Answerphone", which was released on 16 March, the day before the album, the song peaked at number 73 on the UK Singles Chart and number 28 on the Scottish Singles Chart.
 He released his debut album In the Arms of an Angel on 17 March 2014.
 On 23 March 2014 the album entered the UK Albums Chart at number 6 and number 1 on the Scottish Albums Chart.

-McDonald recently made a guest appearance at the ChrichMelex 2016 Awards Ceremony, joined by other X Factor finalists from past seasons.

-Upcoming second album (2017–present)
+"Limelight" and second album (2017–2023)

 In 2017, work towards a second studio album was announced via McDonald's official website and McDonald was cited acts such as Michael Jackson, Bruno Mars, One Direction and Justin Bieber as influences towards the musical sound that will be contained on his upcoming album.
 As of August 2017, no release date has been confirmed by McDonald or by his record label.
+McDonald developed a new touring show where he performs original material, covers of modern chart music, as well as "the beloved ballads".

+On 19 October 2018, McDonald posted on his official Twitter account indicating to followers about new music, confirming his new single "Limelight" would be released on 23 November 2018.
+The single was noted for a more "stripped back" approach, focusing primarily on his vocal ability and usage of a piano as the main instrument throughout the song.
+It was claimed that the single continued a more "mature sound" to his music.